Reflections on the Golden Age of Backpacking (late 2000s-early 2010s)

 We rode motorbikes.
 We took walks in the river at a mulberry farm next to families doing their laundry with their kids wading around.
 We drank smoothies from the street (which is how I learned about really bad travel food poisoning and what spurred me to write how to avoid getting sick while traveling).
 We ate noodles at cafes that only showed repeat episodes of FRIENDS on TVs mounted off the ceilings.

 In early 2011 when Emma, Alyson and I went to Southeast Asia for my fourth time already, we took an 8-hour boat ride from Phnom Penh to Siem Reap.
 Why?
 It would be an experience.
 Would a flight have been nicer?
-Yes, but it would’ve cost a bit more, and we didn’t have the money.
+Yes, but it would’ve cost a bit more, and we were trying to travel for super cheap.
 Was this an experience?
 Yes, it sure was.

 We sat on the edge of the boat, riding north in a country that was new to us.
 We were on a boat that only backpackers traveled on, with a “bathroom” above the motor where you could use the facility for the time you were there.
 No one was sitting around glued to their news feed or to Twitter/X or answering emails, because the average backpacker didn’t own a smartphone and because there was for sure very little signal.
 It was better that way.